profsmucker/ta-works/taworks/README.md

     * verify Expectations and bottom link work
     * verify submission of applications brings you to application submitted page
     * verify you cannot press back from there
-    * verify rating "I am unable to TA this course" will not give a enter reason button
+    * verify rating "I am unable to TA this course" will not give an enter reason button
     * verify ratings other than "I am unable to TA this course" will give reason button
     * verify you can press enter reason multiple times and the previous entered information is saved
     * verify you cannot go over 1500 character limit
     * verify if you press cancel, nothing saves
 7. [Application Page - As a TA](https://team4.uwaterloo.ca/taform/application.html)
     * verify that if you a not logged in as the AC and the app is closed you do not see it.
-    * verify that if you a not logged in as the AC and the app is open you can not see it.
+    * verify that if you a not logged in as the AC and the app is open you cannot see it.
 8. [Change Application Form](https://team4.uwaterloo.ca/taform/upload_front_matter.html)
     * verify you can download existing front matter text file and intro page text file
     * make edits to both files and upload